epayet/KingdomWar/README.md

 # Kingdom War

 Free cross-platform turn-based tactical RPG.
 In development right now.
 Written in Java using [Libgdx](https://libgdx.badlogicgames.com/) and [artemis-odb](https://github.com/junkdog/artemis-odb).
 Tests are written in Groovy/[Spock](https://github.com/spockframework/spock).
 It runs on Android, Desktop and on the web.
+Created just for fun :)

 Current state of the game: